Liftboat

 A liftboat is a self-propelled, self-elevating vessel used in support of various offshore mineral exploration and production or offshore construction activities.
 A liftboat has a relatively large open deck to accommodate equipment and supplies, and the capability of raising its hull clear of the water on its own legs so as to provide a stable platform from which maintenance and construction work may be conducted.

 For liftboats registered to the United States, structures and machinery are covered under Title 46 of the Code of Federal Regulations.
 Liftboats are usually outfitted with at least one crane; marine cranes are usually designed to API specification 2C or the equivalent classification society guidelines.

 Liftboats are commonly used to perform maintenance on oil and gas well platforms.
+They have increasingly been used in constructing offshore wind farms in the United States.
 The liftboat usually moves on location on a side of the platform where no obstructions or pipelines are observed, lowers its legs and jacks up out of the water.
 Because the pads of the liftboat are sitting on a muddy, unstable seafloor, most liftboats practice a safety measure called a preload, where the boat jacks-up the absolute minimum to clear hull from the tips of the significant wave heights, fills its holds with water for weight and allows the boat to settle in the mud for several hours before dumping the water and jacking up to work height.

 If the mud of the seafloor gives way under the liftboat, it can fall into the water and put the lives of the crew in danger.
 A complete site survey prior to moving on location is an important safety measure to ensure that all seafloor features (including canholes, which are the depressions left by the legs of drilling rigs or liftboats, and also pipelines) are known before choosing a final location.

 History

 The first liftboat was designed in 1955 by brothers Lynn and Orin Dean in Violet, Louisiana.
-In the 1950s the Dean brothers owned a repair service for automobiles, marine, and farm equipment called Universal Repair Service, which is now known as EBI, Elevating Boats LLC.
-As of 2018, the company operates 30 liftboats that service the shallow water oil and gas industry in the Gulf of Mexico from their liftboat dock in Houma, Louisiana.
+In the 1950s the Dean brothers owned a repair service for automobiles and marine and farm equipment called Universal Repair Service, which as of 2018 was known as EBI, Elevating Boats LLC.
+As of 2018, the company operated 30 liftboats that serviced the shallow water oil and gas industry in the Gulf of Mexico from a liftboat dock in Houma, Louisiana.

+Liftboats were initially confined to the Gulf Coast of the United States, where they served oil and gas well platforms.
+However starting in the early 2000s, U.S. liftboats were contracted to work in overseas markets including Brazil, China, Nigeria, and the United Kingdom.

 Examples

 L/B Robert

 Montco Offshore's MiNO Marine, LLC–designed L/B Robert has a working water depth of 270 ft, 15400 sqft of deck area and a 500-ton crane.
-The legs are 335 feet long (102 m) and it has a main crane and three auxiliary cranes.
+The legs are 335 feet (102 m) long and it has a main crane and three auxiliary cranes.
 The vessel uses electro-hydraulic jacking systems, and the cranes are all driven from the segregated machinery spaces.